mongodb/mongo-spark/docs/reference/content/core/reference/index.md

 ## Reference

-The reference documentation for the connector focues on high-level documentation and use cases.
+The reference documentation for the connector focuses on high-level documentation and use cases.
 The Javadoc-generated API reference is [here](http://api.mongodb.org/mongo-spark/).

   * [Client Setup]({{< relref "core/reference/client/index.md" >}})